-Vertical Extension
+Vertical Extension Fold

-Boom extensions can only be folded when hydrostatic lever is in the neutral position, and you have pushed the F1 or ok in the MDM showing you have acknowledged there are no power lines overhead.
+NOTE: Boom extensions can only be folded when hydrostatic control lever is in the neutral position, and you have pushed the F1 or ok in the MDM showing you have acknowledged there are no power lines overhead.
 If sprayer is put in gear during folding, booms will stop.

-VERTICAL EXTENSION- To fold the boom extensions vertically in or out, depress the top or bottom of the Boom Extension switch (fig. 4.9C-2).
+VERTICAL EXTENSION- To fold the vertical boom extensions in or out, depress the top or bottom of the Boom Extension switch (fig. 4.9C-2).
 This activates BOTH extension cylinders connecting the inner boom section and the center boom section (fig. 4.9C-3).